Woolloongabba

 Woolloongabba has seen below average employment performance when compared to national benchmarks

-The area specializes in accommodation & food, with an employment share of 1.9 times the regional level.
-However, construction is under-represented at 4.7% compared to Greater Brisbane's 9.0%.
+The area shows a strong specialization in accommodation & food with an employment share of 1.9 times the regional level.
+Conversely, construction is under-represented at 4.7%, compared to Greater Brisbane's 9.0%.
 There are 1.9 workers for every resident, indicating Woolloongabba functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 0.2%, labour force grew by 0.9%, leading to a rise in unemployment rate by 0.7 percentage points.
-In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a drop in unemployment rate by 0.5 percentage points.
-As of 25-Nov-25, Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 14.7% over ten years.
-Applying these projections to Woolloongabba's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Between September 2024 and September 2025, employment levels increased by 0.2% while the labour force grew by 0.9%, causing the unemployment rate to rise by 0.7 percentage points.
+In contrast, Greater Brisbane experienced employment growth of 3.8% and labour force growth of 3.3%, with a 0.5 percentage point drop in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Woolloongabba's employment mix suggests local employment should increase by 7.2% over five years and 14.7% over ten years.

 Frequently Asked Questions - Employment